 East End Arts, and watercolour artist Christine Walker, are excited to present an internal program with the Applegrove Community Complex: Food 4 Thought!
 Read on to learn more about how this program is growing into the fall of 2020.

 Location: From the comforts of home for participating seniors

 *Please note that this program is not open to the public for participation

-Each week, alongside a weekly food basket from the Neighbourhood Food Hub, seniors throughout the east Toronto community will receive creative prompts.
-Some prompts will be text-based inviting participating seniors to remember places near and far, and some will be visual arts-based using the arts supplies provided.
+Each week in June and July of this past summer, seniors throughout the east Toronto community received creative prompts alongside a weekly food basket from the Neighbourhood Food Hub.
+Some prompts were text-based inviting participating seniors to remember places near and far, and some were visual arts-based using the arts supplies provided.

 For example, Week One Prompts:

 - TEXT PROMPT

 What is your favourite “lean times” recipe, and where did you learn it?
 We all love to stretch a dollar – let’s share some of our favourite recipes and memories around them.